-Armed conflict/violence was identified as the primary reason for 52% of displacement.
-Communal clashes, which tend to be based on tensions over ethnicity, land, or livestock, were reported to be the main reason for 33% of displacement.
-Economic reasons - populations forced to move due to a lack of livelihoods and/or service provision - were reported to be the main reason for 7% of displacement.
-Finally, natural disasters, such as floods and/or droughts were reported as the main reason for 6% of displacement, with the remaining 2% of the IDP caseload displaced as a result of other reasons.
-Armed conflict/violence was identified as the primary reason for displacement across all states except West Kordofan and Red Sea State, where communal clashes were reported as the main reason for displacement.
+Armed conflict/violence was identified as the primary reason for displacement in 52% of IDP locations assessed.
+Communal clashes, which tend to be based on tensions over ethnicity, land, or livestock, were reported to be the main reason for displacement in 33% of IDP locations.
+Economic reasons - populations forced to move due to a lack of livelihoods and/or service provision - were reported to be the main reason for displacement in 7% of locations assessed.
+Finally, natural disasters, such as floods and/or droughts were reported as the main reason for displacement in 6% of assessed locations., with the remaining 2% of the IDP caseload displaced as a result of other reasons.
+Armed conflict/violence was identified as the primary reason for displacement across all states except West Kordofan and Red Sea State, where communal clashes were reported as the main reason of displacement.